mammadu/my_mouse/notes.md

 ## in progress tasks

-- get maze representation in program
+- virtualize maze representation in program
     - use 1's and 0's to represent the map

 ## garage